 A bill is a type of document uploaded to Corpay One that represents money owed to a vendor for goods or services.
-Corpay One can process bill payments as long as your Pay component is turned on in Advanced > Components.
-You can upload bills to Corpay One, and based on your settings and workflows, we’ll process them in a way that best meets your needs.
+You can upload bills to Corpay One, and based on your settings and workflows, we’ll process and pay them in a way that best meets your needs.

 Read more about the document types supported in Corpay One here.

-Inbox refers to the intelligent scanning engine that reads the information off all the documents you submit to Corpay One, and turns them into actionable data.
-Every time you submit an expense (via the web app, mobile app or Send & Scan) it will show as “analyzing” until it appears under Bill Pay with all the pertinent information digitized, editable and ready for processing.
+With Bill Pay, Corpay One can read the information off of all the documents you submit and turn them into actionable data.
+Every time you submit a document (via the web app, mobile app or Send & Scan) it will show as “analyzing” until it appears under Bill Pay with all the pertinent information digitized, editable and ready for processing.